Child & Family Studies Center

 Each academic semester, a small number of fieldwork students are selected for internship positions as student assistants.
 These highly qualified students are part of a teaching team, working in conjunction with a Lead Teacher to provide a developmentally appropriate inclusive curriculum in the classroom.

 Inclusion assistants (or CHIME assistants) are typically assigned on a ratio of one assistant to three children identified with disabilities.
-Their role is to provide support for these children; to assist in the implementation of individual children's learning objectives; to plan activities and modifications to accommodate individual needs; and to collaborate as part of the CFSC teaching team.
+Their role is to provide support for these children, assist in the implementation of individual children's learning objectives, plan activities and modifications to accommodate individual needs, and collaborate as part of the CFSC teaching team.

 Fieldwork Students:

-The CFSC provides intensive training experiences for university students majoring in Family and Consumer Sciences, Child and Asolescent Development, Special Education, and related fields.
-Fieldwork students participate with the children in the classroom under the close supervision and evaluation of the Lead Teachers.
-Training experiences include observation, participation, curriculum planning, assessments, and the like.
+The CFSC provides intensive training experiences for university students majoring in Family and Consumer Sciences, Child and Adolescent Development, Special Education, and related fields.
+Students participate in the classroom under the close supervision and evaluation of the Lead Teachers.
+Training experiences include observation, participation, curriculum planning, and assessments.
 The more qualified students may apply for internships as student assistants.
-All students wear nametags and are required to enter and sign-in/out through the Main Office.
+All students wear nametags and are required to enter and sign in and out through the main office.

 Programs Offered

-We offer both a Morning and Extended Day Preschool.
-Designed for children 2 years 9 months through 5 years of age, the programs are structured around a variety of experiences that require active participation from the children.
-Utilizing the Creative Curriculum & High-Scope Educational Framework respectively, classroom centers include art, science, woodworking, water and sand play, blocks, housekeeping, tabletop games, books, language related materials, and computers.
+We offer both Half-Day Preschool.
+Designed for children 2 years 6 months through 5 years of age, the programs are structured around a variety of experiences that require active participation from the children.
+Utilizing the Creative Curriculum & High-Scope Educational Framework respectively, classroom centers include art, science, woodworking, water and sand play, blocks, housekeeping, tabletop games, books, language-related materials, and computers.
 Children are free to select any or all of the available activities each day.
 Teachers and assistants act as facilitators at the various activity centers.

 Admissions Policies and Procedures